 Multiple people injured in drunk driving accident

 The arrest of a Benton man by authorities following a single-car accident in McCracken County may serve to illustrate this point.
-Per the local NBC affiliate, the charges he now faces (which include driving under the influence) stem from an incident in which he drove his truck through a barricade meant to alert drivers of a road closure.
+Per, the charges he now faces (which include driving under the influence) stem from an incident in which he drove his truck through a barricade meant to alert drivers of a road closure.
 The vehicle continued until it fell over 50 feet down an embankment, eventually landing upside down.
 In all, six people suffered injuries in the accident.
 Reports described one of the passenger’s injuries as being incapacitating.

 Seeking compensation in concert with a criminal trial